ChazLayyd/Bambu-Lab-Klipper-Conversion/README.md

 Welcome to my page!
 The goal of this project is to have a **fully non-destructive** upgrade path to [Klipper](https://www.klipper3d.org/), on a Bambu Lab P1S.
 This means replacing the existing electronics with open-source hardware.
 My project right now is in the works, but should be fully working hopefully soon.
 Stick around for updates.

+# Update as of 02/11/2024 00:33AM GMT+0

+I do apologise to lack of updates here, but I bring AMAZING news!
+Almost the entire printer is now fully controlled via Klipper!
+We are talking fans, hotend, and now THE BED!
+The load cells are the last tackle if I ever want to get around to that, but I am honestly loving the whole microprobe setup, it works perfectly fine.

 # Update as of 10/10/2024 11:58PM GMT+1

 Hello again!
 I have made some good progress on the P1S.
 I have swapped the hardware out with a BTT Manta M5P and CB2, provided for free by BIGTREETECH.
 I haven't got the heat bed to work yet, but I do have a temperature readout for the thermistor!
 I have also done a lot of probing around with a multimeter on the piezoelectric amplifier boards and believe that I have found the piezo signal line.
 I just need to supply it with the necessary power and then we could have working load cells.
 I am working on the heat bed as soon as I can, just doing some test prints using the old MCU to control the bed temperature.
 Not ideal at all but it's working.